 - Ground Ginger

 To cut my gingerbread dough I used the cutters shapes below.
-Aren’t them pretty?
+Aren’t they pretty?

 After I learned how to use them, the cookies turned out perfectly.
-You can cut the cookie without imprinting the design, but I love them with the design because I don’t feel that there’s a need for adding icing.
-This will save you some carbs.
+You can cut the cookie without imprinting the design, but I love them with the design because I don’t feel that there’s a need for icing.

-Add in a transparent bag some keto gingerbread cookies.
+Add in a transparent bag some of these homemade sugar-free gingerbread cookies.
 Use some beautiful ribbons and a gift tag and there you have a personalized special gift.

 Let me know in the comments below if you tried this recipe and how it turned out!
 I would love to hear from you!